 The author began his civilian flying career in April 2002 after being hired by Air Logistics of Alaska.
-Based in Fairbanks, the company's primary contract was flying in support of the 800 mile Alyeska Pipeline, providing daily security flights out of Metro Field and support flights from four of the pipeline's twelve pump stations.
+Based in Fairbanks, the company's primary contract was flying in support of the 800 mile Alyeska Pipeline, providing daily security flights out of Metro Field and support flights from four of the pipeline's twelve pump stations, and another base in Valdez.
 Other contracts were in support of different oil companies, various local, state and federal agencies, and private charters.

 Air Logistics of Alaska was initially a subsidiary of Offshore Logistics, based in Louisiana.
 The company was later purchased by Bristow Group, with the Alaska operation renamed Bristow Alaska.
 Bristow never fully supported the Alaska division and completely shut down operations a few years later in May of 2014, selling off or moving their assets to the Gulf of Mexico.
 Maritime Helicopters out of Homer, Alaska is currently flying the Alyeska Pipeline Contract.

 Security flights with Air Logistics of Alaska were initially flown in Bell 206Bs, then Bell 206L3s and later Bell 407s.
 Other aircraft in the company included a single Bell 212, Bell 412s, BK105s and a Cessna 207.
-With the exception of aircraft in Valdez, Alyeska Pipeline Contract flights were flown with either the Bell 206s or 407s.
+With the exception of aircraft in Valdez, Alyeska, pipeline contract flights were flown with either the Bell 206s or 407s.
 The main maintenance facility was at Metro Field, but each pump station aircraft had its own hangar and assigned mechanic, as did most other annual contract flights.
-Seasonal contracts during the summer were often at remote field locations were a hangar wasn't available.
+Seasonal contracts during the summer were often at remote field locations where enclosed hangar facilities were not available.

 Greg was one of the security pilots on the Alyeska Pipeline Contract for seven years, although occasionally flying missions in support of other company contracts.
-After moving to Idaho in the summer of 2008 he stayed on with Bristow Alaska for another four years, commuting and flying the Alyeska Pipeline Contract out of Pump Station 5, located between Fairbanks and the North Slope, then the Gulkana Response Base located between Fairbanks and Valdez, and finally Pump Station 5 again until medically retiring in September 2012.
+After moving to Idaho in the summer of 2008 he stayed on with Bristow Alaska for another four years, commuting from Idaho to fly the Alyeska Pipeline Contract out of two of the four helicopter pump stations.
+He first flew out of Pump Station 5, located between Fairbanks and the North Slope, then the Gulkana Response Base located between Fairbanks and Valdez, and finally Pump Station 5 again until medically retiring in September 2012.

-Work shifts were usually a two week on/two week off, or three week on/three week off schedule, depending on where the pilot was assigned, although workovers were not uncommon.
-Security flights carried a trained observer (an armed Doyon security specialist) and flew either north or south from Fairbanks along the pipeline corridor, depending on weather and specific mission requirements.
-Pilots assigned to pump stations flew surveillance missions, on-call passenger flights, medical evacuations, oil spill response and training flights, and remote site maintenance and sling load missions.
+Work shifts were usually a two week on/two week off, or three week on/three week off schedule, depending on where the pilot was assigned.
+Work-overs were not uncommon.
+Security flights carried a trained observer (an armed Doyon security specialist) and flew either north or south from Fairbanks along the pipeline corridor, six hours a day, depending on weather and specific requirements.
+Pilots assigned to pump stations flew surveillance missions, passenger flights, medical evacuations, oil spill response, pipeline training flights, remote site maintenance and sling load missions.

 Although the aircraft and crew was assigned to a specific pump station, they supported other pump stations in the area.
 The Pump Station 5 helicopter and crew also supported the Yukon Response Base, while the Pump Station 4 helicopter supported Pump Stations 3, 2 and 1, and the Glennallen helicopter supported the Delta Response Base and Pump Stations 10 and 12.